mirakc/mirakc/docs/config.md

 Definitions of timeshift recorders.

-* service-triple
+* service-id
-  * A tuple of NID, TSID and SID of a service stream to record
+  * A service ID of a service stream to record
 * ts-file
   * A path to a file used as a ring buffer to record TS packets
 * data-file